 The initial cost to form the Articles of Incorporation with the Kentucky Secretary of State is $40, plus a Corporation Organization Tax.
 This tax varies on the number of shares that are authorized.
 The cost is $.01 per share up to 20,000 shares, $.005 per share for the next 180,000 shares and $.002 per share on the remaining shares.
 There is a minimum tax fee of $10 for 1,000 shares or fewer.

 The Limited Liability Company (LLC) is a popular business entity choice.
 It provides the liability protection of a corporation with the ease of operation like a sole proprietorship.
 The Limited Liability Company does not have the many burdens a corporation such as holding a board of directors meeting, shareholders meeting, taking minutes, etc. The LLC also has the greatest tax flexibility of the four entities.
 Income can be taxed as a pass-through entity like the sole proprietor or partnership or as a corporation.

-The initial cost to file a Kentucky LLC is $40.
-To file, send in the Articles of Organization with the Kentucky Secretary of State to form a Kentucky LLC is $40.
+The initial cost to file the Articles of Organization with the Secretary of State to form a Kentucky LLC is $40.

 To compare the pros and cons of each of the entities, see our comparison chart of business entities.

 Forming a corporation or LLC doesn't require an attorney but can be made easier and done right with the help of a formation service.
 Some popular services include:

 IncFile - $49 plus state fees & free registered agent for 1 year.

 Swyft Filings - $49 plus state fees.